Note: Links with green underlines are shopping links and will open in a new window

 - What are the standards made of?
 Common materials include wood and polyvinyl chloride (PVC).

 - How tall are the jump standards, and how high is the highest jump they can be set for?
-For example: A standard itself might be 5 feet tall, but the tallest jump they can be set for might be 4 feet 9 inches.
+For example: A standard itself might be 5 feet tall, but the tallest jump it can be set for might be 4 feet 9 inches.

 - How high is the lowest jump the standards can be set for?